Kamal Rails Series Part 4: Configure Redis and Sidekiq

 gem "redis", "~> 4.0"

-Step 2: Add Sidekiq (Skip if you already have Sidekiq jobs)
+Step 2: Add Sidekiq (Skip if Already Configured)

 1